tendermint/tendermint/spec/abci++/abci++_properties_001_draft.md

       validity of the received Precommit message will not be influenced by this.
       **TODO**: reword after deciding on failure mode
     * The implementation of `VerifyVoteExtension` MUST be deterministic.
-Moreover, the value of `VerifyVoteExtension.accept` MUST *exclusively* depend on the parameters passed in the call to `RequestVerifyVoteExtension`, and the last committed Application state (see [Properties](#properties) section below).
+Moreover, the value of `ResponseVerifyVoteExtension.accept` MUST *exclusively* depend on the parameters passed in the call to `RequestVerifyVoteExtension`, and the last committed Application state (see [Properties](#properties) section below).
+    * Moreover, application implementors SHOULD always set `ResponseVerifyVoteExtension.accept` to _true_ unless they _really_ know what the potential liveness implications of returning _false_ are.

 #### When does Tendermint call it?